 For roles like this, you would need to look in places where jobs are regularly listed.
 This may include sites like Indeed or on the jobs/employment sections of major publishers.

 And finally, you can write for yourself.
 That’s an entirely different area with its own set of advantages and disadvantages.
 But, there is money to be made.
+There are also plenty of sports affiliate programs that you can earn from.
 And, many people love the chance to write whatever they want.
 That ability isn’t something you get when working for someone else.